cs50xemportugues/cs50xemportugues.github.io/cs50x/content/english/specifications/inheritance.md

 Lab 5: Inheritance
 ==================

-You are welcome to collaborate with one or two classmates on this lab, though it is expected that every student in any such group contribute equally to the lab.
+<div class="alert" data-alert="warning" role="alert"><p>You are welcome to collaborate with one or two classmates on this lab, though it is expected that every student in any such group contribute equally to the lab.</p></div>

 Simulate the inheritance of blood types for each member of a family.